ACE Gamebooks: Books in the series

-The series consists of seven books so far, with an eighth title (Judgement Day: 1869) due for release in 2023:
+The series consists of seven books so far, with an eighth title (Shakespeare Vs. Cthulhu: What Dreams May Come) due for release in 2024:

 A copy of The Wicked Wizard of Oz is on display in the All Things Oz Museum in Chittenango, New York, along with a set of bookmarks produced as rewards for backers of the Kickstarter that was run to fund production of the book.